ADHD in boys

 • combined type (ADHD-C).

 The symptoms of ADHD in children and teenagers are well-defined, and they’re usually noticeable before the age of 6.
-They occur in more than one situation, such as at home and school.
+They occur in multiple situations, such as at home and school.

 Inattentiveness